COVID-19 RESPONSE: Recent developments are impacting our valued clients. Read these helpful resources for navigating this crisis in your business.

 Now that Rose & Associates is a division of BSM Consulting, we are excited to share our newsletter, The Messenger, with you.
 The newsletter is written for doctors, nurses, technicians, billers, coders, and anyone else in an ophthalmology practice who wants to stay abreast of Medicare’s ever-evolving coding and compliance rules.

 The Messenger is a paid subscription-based newsletter published six times a year specifically for the ophthalmology specialty.
 The newsletter is designed to assist ophthalmology practices with the often ambiguous and ever-changing Medicare coding and reimbursement guidelines.
-It’s a four-page newsletter that is quick and easy to read and features up-to-date articles and a section of frequently asked coding questions in every issue.
+It’s a multi-page newsletter that is quick and easy to read and features up-to-date articles and a section of frequently asked coding questions in every issue.

 Here is a brief list of topics we’ve previously covered in The Messenger: